psycho-baller/sona-research/README.md

 `pip install webdriver-manager`

 ## connect with me
-if you face any problems or interested in learning how I did this, please feel free to contact me on:
+if you face any problems or interested in learning how I did this, please feel free to contact me through:

 discord: `Rami#2782`